quintel/etmodel/app/views/pages/_whats_new_content.en.md

 ## Hybrid hydrogen heatpump for buildings
-In addition to a hybrid heatpump on gas, it is now also possible to heat the buildings in your scenario with a hybrid heatpump that uses hydrogen.
+In addition to a hybrid heatpump that uses gas, it is now also possible to heat the buildings in your scenario with a hybrid heatpump that uses hydrogen.
 You can find this new heating technology in the *Demand → Buildings* → **[Space heating](/scenario/demand/buildings/space-heating)** section.

 ___